Nucleo-Estudantes-Informatica-ISEP/antirecurso/README.md

 We have adopted a Code of Conduct that we expect project participants to adhere to.
 Please read the [full text](CODE_OF_CONDUCT.md) so that you can understand what actions will and will not be tolerated.

+## Security Policy 🔒

+We take security seriously at AntiRecurso.
+If you discover a security issue, please bring it to our attention right away!

+Please read our [Security Policy](SECURITY.md) for more information.

 ## Contact Us 📧

 If you have any questions, suggestions, or just want to say hello, feel free to reach out to us: